andrewmccullough/award-generator/README.md

-# template-filler
+# award-generator

-Visit the [Releases page](https://github.com/andrewmccullough/template-filler/releases) to download the app.
+Visit the [Releases page](https://github.com/andrewmccullough/award-generator/releases) to download the app.